ibm-cloud-docs/dns-svcs/resolver-config.md

 ### Configuring Ubuntu Linux 18.04 LTS Bionic Beaver
 {: #updating-dns-resolver-ubuntu-vpcgen2}

 Follow these steps to modify the DHCP client configuration in Ubuntu Linux 18.04 LTS Bionic Beaver.
-It is also necessary to modify `/etc/netplan/50-cloud-init.yaml`.

 1. Open the `/etc/dhcp/dhclient.conf` file and add the line: